 I. Time Management Skills: A candidate must be able to meet deadlines, keep scheduled appointments, and manage his/her time to satisfactorily complete all assignments and administrative tasks within the allotted timeframe.
 A candidate must be able to adhere to the law school’s attendance policy and punctually attend classes prepared and ready to participate.

 II.
 Communication Skills: A candidate must be able to communicate civilly and professionally with others in a candid and respectful manner by all forms of communication, including through electronic means and social media.
 A candidate must be able to receive constructive feedback in a mature manner.
 A candidate must be able to understand and respond to oral and written directions and feedback, and must be able to communicate effectively and efficiently in oral and written forms.
-A candidate must be able to participate, be called upon, and answer questions in a classroom or other instructional setting.
+A candidate must be able to participate, be called upon with our without advanced warning, and answer questions in a classroom or other instructional setting.
 A candidate must be able to communicate with members of the law school faculty and administration without the assistance and intervention of third parties.
+A candidate must also be able to respond to faculty, administration, and staff emails in a timely manner.
 Communication skills include public speaking, oral communication, reading, and writing, including by means of computer.